-If you’re looking for a hearty dinner that’s both quick and easy, look no further than this Skillet Salisbury Steak recipe that’s made with grilled chopped steak in a thick onion-mushroom sauce.
+If you’re looking for a hearty dinner that’s both quick and easy, look no further than this country-style Skillet Salisbury Steak recipe that’s made with grilled chopped steak in a thick onion and mushroom gravy.

 As is usually the case, I find myself on some days craving comfort food, and this classic Skillet Salisbury Steak recipe fits the bill to perfection.